Jennifer Robertson: Career

 Robertson made her acting debut in a 1998 episode of the sketch comedy series SketchCom.
 She went on to appear in various other television series, including Twice in a Lifetime (2001), Point Blank (2002), The Gavin Crawford Show (2002), and The Seán Cullen Show (2003).

 She received further recognition for writing and starring in the comedy series This Hour Has 22 Minutes (2003–2004) and Comedy Inc. (2003–2010).

 In 2004, Robertson wrote and starred in the lead role of the television film To Die 4.
 In 2005, she starred in the Disney Channel made-for-television film Twitches.
 She went on to appear in other American made-for-television film, including Knights of the South Bronx (2005) and Relative Chaos (2006).
 She also co-starred as anchorwoman Jennifer Lange in the short-lived Fox News Channel satire comedy series The 1/2 Hour News Hour (2007).

 Robertson guest starred as an annoyed flight attendant in the Disney Channel sitcom Hannah Montana (2007), and voiced Tricia in the animated teen comedy series 6teen.
 She starred as Angela Montclaire in the Family Channel teen sitcom Wingin' It, which aired from April 2010 to May 2012.
 She portrayed Cece Goldsworthy in the tenth season of the long-running teen drama series Degrassi: The Next Generation (2010–2011).
 From 2013 to 2014, she hosted the HGTV reality competition series Canada's Handyman Challenge.

 Robertson gained further acclaim for her starring role of Jocelyn Schitt, the mayor's wife, in the CBC sitcom Schitt's Creek (2015–2020).
 For her performance in the series, she earned a nomination for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series and four Canadian Screen Awards for Best Supporting or Guest Actress in a Comedy.

 In 2020, Robertson was cast in one of the lead roles in the Netflix drama series Ginny & Georgia.
 Robertson stars as Ellen Baker in all ten episodes of the series, which premiered on Netflix on February 24, 2021, and attracted more than 52 million subscribers on the platform.
 It was subsequently renewed for a second season.
 Robertson had to learn sign language for her role on the series.

+After the Season 2 release, Ginny & Georgia was the most-watched title from January to June 2023 on Netflix, with a combined 967.2M hours viewed between Seasons 1 and 2.
+In May 2023, the series was renewed for a third and fourth season.
+The third season was released on June 5, 2025.

 Personal life

 Robertson has one child, a daughter born in 2010, from a previous marriage.
-In October 2019 she announced her engagement on Instagram, though she later deleted the post.